aratama/elm-webaudio/README.md

     }
 ```

-* `toHtml` converts a audio graph definition into Elm's HTML nodes.
+* `toHtml` converts an audio graph definition into Elm's HTML nodes.
 * If you want to refer an JavaScript's `AudioBuffer` object, just use an `Url` as a wapper of `String` instead of `AudioBuffer` object.
 elm-webaudio fetch the resource as `ArrayBuffer` and decode it into `AudioBuffer`, re-render the audio graph after completing load automatically.
 * You can preload audio resources by listing up urls in the `asset` property.